Coder-Python/Recommender_systems/README.md

 The Movie Recommendation App is a web application that recommends movies to users based on the similarity of movie overviews.
 The application is built using the `streamlit` library in Python, which is used to build interactive web applications.
 The app uses a pre-trained `SentenceTransformer` model to generate embeddings of movie overviews, and then computes the cosine similarity between these embeddings to generate a similarity matrix.

-## The SentenceTransformer library :
+## The SentenceTransformer library and the model :

 The "sentence transformer" library is used to generate high-dimensional vector representations of the movie plot.
 These vector representations capture the underlying meaning of the plot and can be used to compare the similarity between the input movie and other movies in a database.